Real Estate in Bali, Indonesia

 We asked foreigners in Bali what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats searching for homes in Bali often start by browsing online property listings on websites such as Bali Property, Rumah123, and Dot Property.
 They may also join expat forums and social media groups to seek advice and recommendations from fellow expats who have already gone through the process.
 Additionally, they might engage the services of a local real estate agent who is familiar with the area and can help them navigate the local property market.
 Expats may also visit popular neighborhoods in person to get a feel for the area and look for rental or sale signs posted outside properties.
-Networking with other expats and locals can also be helpful in finding potential homes, as word-of-mouth can lead to discovering hidden gems or upcoming vacancies," explained one person living in Bali, Indonesia.
+Networking with other expats and locals can also be helpful in finding potential homes, as word-of-mouth can lead to discovering hidden gems or upcoming vacancies," explained one expat in Bali.

 About the Author